abmathewks/abmathewks/README.md

 ### Introduction

-- My name is Abraham and I'm a senior data scientist with over 6 years of professional experience
+- My name is Abraham and I'm a data scientist with over 6 years of professional experience in analytics, advanced analytics, and data science.
 - Am comfortable with both R and Python, though I do enjoy R a bit more as it's syntactically concise.

 Where to find me: